TRACY S. FELDMAN

 Thesis: Effects of an introduced plant on oviposition choice and larval survival of native butterflies (Anthanassa spp.) in Monteverde, Costa Rica

-Main advisor: Dr. Thomas C. Emmel
+Advisor: Dr. Thomas C. Emmel

 Thesis: Island biogeography of goldenrod-associated insects